Updated April 27, 2026

 The hotel is a member of Mackinac Island's 906 Rewards Club so be sure to sign up to receive exclusive deals.

+This hidden gem is tucked away in a quiet spot on Bogan Lane, just minutes from downtown.
 Pine Cottage B&B has hosted the likes of Ernest Hemingway and baseball great, Ty Cobb.
 It's actually one of Mackinac's oldest hotels.
+It's decorated in Victorian Farmhouse so has a very welcoming, quaint vibe.

 Located right on Main Street is the ever-popular Lake View Hotel.
 Although it’s not the most luxurious hotel on my list of the best Mackinac Island hotels, it’s one of the most reliable options out there.